fdcastel/Proxmox-Automation/README.md

     --privileged        Makes the container run as privileged user (default = unprivileged).
     --install-docker    Install docker and docker-compose.
     --help, -h          Display this help message.
 ```

 Creates a LXC container (CT).

-Please see [`pct` command documentation](https://pve.proxmox.com/pve-docs/pct.1.html) for more information about the options.

 Additionally, you can use `--install-docker` to also install `docker` into container (currently implemented only for Ubuntu, Debian and Alpine).
 In this case, please see section [Using Docker on LXC](#using-docker-on-lxc) for more information.

+Any additional arguments are passed to `pct create` command.
+Please see [`pct` command documentation](https://pve.proxmox.com/pve-docs/pct.1.html) for more information about the options.

 ### Example